Vision to Goal Setting

 To foster a culture of kindness and inclusivity in the Ross Road school community.

-To intentionally and purposefully teach Indigenous Ways of Knowing.
+To intentionally and purposefully integrate Indigenous content, knowledge and worldviews.

 We acknowledge that in order to achieve success with these goal we need to: